 - Google the company name and key word “scam,” “fraud,” “complaints” or “lawsuits.”
 It is amazing what pops up when you add a few key word searches.

 - Where and how was the advertisement posted?
-Craigslist and even Linked-In are full of bad job leads.
-If there isn’t a professional and formal job listing, avoid it.
+Indeed and Linked-In are full of amazing opportunities, but unfortunately bad job leads too.
+If there isn’t a formal job listing, avoid it.
 If you can’t track the opportunity back to a company web site or legitimate job site, it is probably not a desirable opportunity.
 Finally, if they require no experience (even for entry-level) or no details about skills required, it is unlikely to be a viable job.

 - Be sure the company has a legitimate and professional web site.
 Does the domain name even exist?
 Does the site just have stock photography and no real employee biographies or photos?
 Red flag.
 Do more research.
 If the site talks up their amazing employees, but don’t mention the type of work or business they actually do, it is likely a scam company.